Information For Parents

 - In and around the Schoolies Festival™ site including the surrounding streets.

-- At most major accommodation venues 24 hours over the 3 nights.
-This includes Victor Harbor Holiday & Cabin Park, Beachfront Holiday Park, Adare Caravan Park, Port Elliot Holiday Park, Middleton Caravan Park and Goolwa Camping & Tourist Park.
+- At the endorsed accommodation providers 24 hours over the 3 nights.
+This includes Victor Harbor Holiday & Cabin Park, Beachfront Holiday Park, Adare Caravan Park and Port Elliot Holiday Park.

 - On every Free MAC Schoolies Festival™ Bus.
 Buses leave Adelaide Central Bus Station on Friday November 24th at 10am and 2pm.
-Return buses from the Fleurieu on Monday November 27th (see timetable on the app for times.)
+Return buses from the Fleurieu on Monday November 26th (see timetable on the app for times.)
 Book your FREE bus seat here.
-FREE shuttle buses operate from Encounter Bay to Goolwa from Friday afternoon to early Monday morning.
-Check out the travel page for more information, and download the free Schoolies Festival™ App for an interactive schedule and map.
+FREE shuttle buses operate from Encounter Bay to Port Elliot from Friday afternoon to early Monday morning.
+Check out the travel page for more information, and download the free Schoolies Festival™ App (coming soon!) for an interactive schedule and map.

 1. Download the free Schoolies Festival™ App so you and your young person are informed about where to go, what they can do and the support services in place if they need to seek help.